ASDF is designed in an object-oriented way from the ground up.

 Both a system’s structure and the operations that can be performed on systems

-follow a extensible protocol, allowing programmers to add new behaviors to ASDF.
+follow a extensible protocol, allowing programmers to add new behaviours to ASDF.

 cffi adds support for special FFI description files